jimkang/idmaker/README.md

     var randomId = RandomId({ random: seedrandom('test') });

 If you don't provide a random option, it will just use `Math.random` for the random function.

+As command line util:

+    randomid 5

+(Then, it will produce a five-character id.)

 Tests
 -----